Linus4/eldritchinstinct/main.typ

 Use critical damage to lean into the threat or strangeness of any aggressive NPC.
 Remember that HP is Hit Protection, not Hit Points.
 It’s a measure of resilience, luck, and gumption - not health.

 If monsters have cool abilities or special effects, they usually just happen.
-Sometimes though, Wardens might want to telegraph such abilities and give PCs the opportunity to avoid the effects.
+However, Wardens should telegraph particularly dangerous abilities and give PCs an opportunity to avoid the effects.

 Remember that PCs usually have 4 HP and no Armor.
 Most human opponents deal d6 damage and most monsters deal d8 damage.
-Give particularly strong opponents multiple attacks, special effects, critical damage or sometimes even d10 or more damage.
+Give particularly strong opponents interesting special abilities, critical damage effects, Blast or the Massive quality, but don't go overboard with the damage.

 === Converting from other Systems